orDaor/socket.io-live-chat/README.md

     - **"message-delete"** → user requests to delete a message that he/she previously sent in the context of a specific chat room.
 After the message is deleted, the server will broadcast a notification of the message deletion to the other users which are part of the target room.

     - **"message-load"** → user wants to load more messages for a specific chat.
 The server will look for 20 more messages, collect them in an array (sorted from the most recent to the eldest) and send it back to the user.

+## MODELS

+The following are the **classes** defined in the backend for handling users and chat rooms (the methods are not listed):

+### User

+Represents the User account entity.
+The user account documents in the database have the stracture of this class:

+- <ins>properties</ins>:
+    - **name** (string)
+    - **password** (string)
+    - **regitrationDate** (Date class object)
+    - **userId** (string) → id of the corresponding document in the database.

+### Room

+Represents the chat room entity.
+The room documents in the database have the stracture of this class:

+- <ins>properties</ins>:
+    - **friends** (Array of strings) → contains ids of users active in this chat room.
+    - **lastViewDates** (Array of Date class objects) → contains the last time (date) each friend of this room has viewed the content (messages) of this room.
+    - **lastActivityDate** (Date class object) → the date in which was sent the last message in the context of this chat room.
+    - **roomId** → id of the corresponding document in the database.

+### Message

+Represents the message entity.
+The message documents in the database have the stracture of this class:

+- <ins>properties</ins>:
+    - **text** (string)
+    - **roomId** (string) → the id of the chat room in which the message was sent.
+    - **senderId** (string) → id of the user account which sent this message.
+    - **creationDate** (Date class object) → the date when this message was sent.
+    - **messageId** →id of the corresponding document in the database.

+### MessageViewData

+The user fetches the messages in the form described by this class, and not in the form they are store in the database:

+- <ins>properties</ins>:
+    - **text** (string)
+    - **creationDate** (Date class object)
+    - **senderIsViewer** (bool) → the user who requested to see this message is the one who actually sent it.
+This is needed by the client for example to display the message correctly on screen.
+    - **messageId** (string) → this is needed by the client for example to request to delete a specific message.
+    - **sendingFailed** (bool) → this is handled at client side for marking a message sending as failed.
+    - **sendingFailedReason** (string) → this is handled as client side for specifying why the message sending failed.

+### Chat

+When the user fetches his/her chats, the server finds in the database the chat rooms (room documents) where the user is active.
+This rooms are collected inside of an array from the most recent to the eldest (sorted based on lastActivityDate), **and each room there is mapped first into a Chat class object, and then into a ChatViewData object**.

+- <ins>properties</ins>:
+    - **roomId** (string)
+    - **viewerId** (string) → the id of the user who requested to see this chat.
+    - **friends** (Array of strings) → contains the ids of the users active in this chat room, **except** the **viewerId**.
+    - **friendsNames** (Array of strings) → contains the names of the users active in this chat room, **except the user who requested to see it**.
+    - **messages** (Array of MessageViewData class objects) → containes the messages sent in this chat room.
+These are sorted from the eldest to most recent.
+    - **lastViewDate** (Date class object) → last time the user, who requested this chat, has viewd its content (messages)

+### ChatViewData

+When the user requests his/her chats, these will be sent to him/her in the form represented by this class, as mentioned above.
+Each chat exposed to the client will contain only the data the user needs to know:

+- <ins>properties</ins>:
+    - **roomId** (string)
+    - **friendsNames** (Array of strings) → the names of the users active in this chat room, except the user who requested to see it.
+    - **messages** (Array of MessageViewData class objects) → containes the messages sent in this chat room.
+These are sorted from the eldest to the most recent.
+    - **errorList** (Array of numbers) → contains any error code.
+If an error occured while collecting the messages or friends names for this chat room, an error code is entered in this list.
+    - **viewed** (bool) → if TRUE, the user who is requesting this chat (the viewer), does NOT have any new content (message) to see here.
+If the last message sent in this chat by the viewer's friends has a creation date which is more recent than the last time the viewer has viewed this chat content (messages), then viewed = FALSE, because the viewer has new content too see here.
+    This flag is used by the frontend to set a notification for new content to be viewed in a chat.

 ## 3rd PARTY PACKAGES
 The following Node.js 3-rd party packages are used for building the backend code: